PADI Tec CCR

 Technical diving has been revolutionized by the development, availability and reliability of Closed Circuit Rebreathers.
-CCRs provide numerous benefits to the technical diver, including: reduced gas consumption, optimum EANx blends for decompression and a wider range of solutions to equipment problems.
+Tec CCR provide numerous benefits to the technical diver, including: reduced gas consumption, optimum EANx blends for decompression and a wider range of solutions to equipment problems.

 Consequently CCRs potentially allow the technical diver a greater access to time underwater – greater time based on gas logistics when compared with an open circuit technical diver and more time available to find solutions to gas management problems.
 As time is a critical and a finite resource divers wanting to dive at and beyond the recreational envelope can now choose PADI Technical CCR training to achieve their goals.

 Tec 50 CCR

 Tec 100 CCR

 Why a PADI Tec CCR Rebreather Course

 To meet the demand for tec CCR courses PADI have launched a range of Technical rebreather courses suitable for rebreathers that have been registered on the PADI Type-T (technical) Unit Register.
 Included on the register at this time is the APD Inspiration, Poseidon Mk6 T, Poseidon Se7en, Hollis Prism 2, Dive Rite O2ptima and VR’s Sentinel.

 PADI Divers carry the most respected and sought after scuba credentials in the world.
 No matter where you choose to dive, your PADI Rebreather certification card will be recognized and accepted.

 With more than 133,500 PADI Professionals and more than 6,000 PADI Dive Shops and Resorts operating in more than 180 countries and territories, you will likely find a PADI Rebreather Instructor who can speak your language and offer you a comfortable learning experience.